k-means-kriss/-Placement-Support-System/README.md

-# 🎓 Placement Support System
+# 🎓 Placement Support System : A way to you future

 A web-based Placement Support System built using Flask that streamlines the interaction between students, companies, and administrators.
 The platform enables efficient management of placement drives, student applications, and company recruitment processes.